Training in Schools

 Validation arrangements are dependent on the school resources and appropriate qualifications of the teaching staff.

-Hospitality Career Advice
+Hospitality Career Advice for your Students

 HGT works closely with West Australian schools to provide students with free career guidance and information regarding the hospitality, food and tourism industries.
 HGT representatives are also available to present career advice or cooking demonstrations at schools within the metropolitan area.
-HGT representatives would also be available to attend any careers expos you may hold at your school.
+HGT representatives may also be available to attend any careers expos you may hold at your school.

 In addition to this, HGT can provide support and training options to VET coordinators on traineeships, validation and other customised training requirements.